Kara Hearn: Tremendous

 March 27 – June 12, 2010

 Kara Hearn will begin 10 weeks of work at Recess.
 Hearn will complicate the roles of spectator and performer, inviting visitors to play an active part in the construction of a 60-90 minute video.
+She will also present Tremendous at Tribeca Cinemas.

 Under Hearn’s direction, Recess will become the set as well as the production studio for her work.
 During public hours, Hearn will call upon members of the public to participate as actors or subjects for her video.
 Upon entering, visitors will have the option to take part in a series of actions at fixed stations.
 Each station will offer a prescribed activity that may be performed in front of a video camera.
 Members of the public will also have the option to watch the work at various stages of production and suggest new scenes or scenarios.